 Long story short, Lightroom protects your original files.
 You can edit fearlessly, knowing you can always go back to a perfect quality original.

 6. Powerful RAW file editor

 Lightroom is a fantastic RAW file editor.
-The RAW format is the highest quality setting on most dSLR cameras, and with Lightroom you can really take advantage of that.
+The RAW format is the highest quality setting on most dSLR cameras (and here’s why you should shoot in RAW), and with Lightroom you can really take advantage of that.